 Fatty tissue can also build up in your liver if you drink little or no alcohol.
 This is known as nonalcoholic fatty liver disease (NAFLD).
-It can also cause cirrhosis.
+Severe forms of NAFLD can also lead to cirrhosis.

-Other risk factors for NAFLD include:
+Other risk factors include:

 - high triglyceride levels